Responsive and Optimised WordPress Websites

 The scale of the WordPress usage makes it possible for us to get free and paid plugins (addons) that extend the core functionality at a dramatically reduced cost than if we had to develop everything from scratch.
 We have a general aversion to using custom built, in house systems that are not widely available.
 Sometimes it is necessary but for most promotional business websites, shopping carts and blogs, WordPress works just fine.

-The websites we create a mobile responsive, optimised to Google requirements and designed to suit your business branding and content
+We create a mobile responsive, optimised to Google requirements and designed to suit your business branding and content wordpress websites.

 WP is also pre-optimised for SEO.
 There are always best practices to follow, and there are tools which can be added to WP to enhance SEO, but WP sites are ready for Google right out of the box.